-- the specific requirements of any role as defined in any position description statement, if applicable - relevant policy and procedure documents, including the CPCS - the complaint procedures - other SA policies and guidelines available on the SA website including, but not only, the Privacy Policy, Social Media Policy, Coach and Players Code of Conduct - all applicable laws in the relevant jurisdiction - general community expectations in relation to appropriate behaviour between adults and CYP.
+- the specific requirements of any role as defined in any position description statement, if applicable - relevant policy and procedure documents, including the CPCS - · the complaint procedures - other SA policies and guidelines available on the SA website including, but not only, the Privacy Policy Code of Conducts and Social Media Policy. - · all applicable laws in the relevant jurisdiction - general community expectations in relation to appropriate behaviour between adults and CYP.